AI Ethics: An Empirical Study on the Views of Practitioners and Lawmakers: Methodology

-The primary goal of this study is to understand the significance of the AI ethics principles, challenges, and the severity of the challenges across the principles.
-We used industrial collaboration contacts to search the AI practitioners and send a formal invitation to participate in this study.
-Moreover, various law forums across the world were contacted and requested to participate in this survey.
-The targeted populations were approached using social media networks including LinkedIn, WeChat, ResearchGate, Facebook, and personal email addresses.
-The survey instrument consists of four core sections: 1) demographics 2) AI ethics principles 3) challenges 4) challenges impact on principles.
-The survey questionnaire also includes open-ended questions to know the novel principles and challenges that were not identified during the SLR \cite{AR13}.
+The survey instrument consisted of four core sections: 1) demographics 2) AI ethics principles 3) challenges 4) challenges impact on principles.
+The survey questionnaire also includes open-ended questions to know the novel principles and challenges that were not identified in the SLR study \cite{AR13}.
 The Likert scale is used to evaluate the significance of each principle and challenge and assess the severity level of the challenging factors.
-The survey instrument is structured both in English and Chinese.
+The survey instrument is structured both in English and Chinese language.
 The software industry in China is flourishing like never before, where AI is taking the front seat and is home to some of the leading technology giants in the world, such as Huawei, Alibaba, Baidu, Tencent, and Xiaomi.
 However, it would be challenging to collect the data from the Chinese industry because of the language barriers.
 Mandarin is the national and official language in China, unlike India, where English is commonly used for official purposes.
 Therefore, the Chinese version of the survey instrument is developed to cover the major portion of the targeted population.
-Both English and Chinese versions of the survey instrument are available online for replication \cite{AR14}.
+Both English and Chinese versions of the survey instrument are available online for replication \cite{replication}.

-The piloting of the questionnaire is performed by inviting three external qualitative software engineering research experts.
-The expert’s suggestions were mainly related to the overall design, and understandability of the survey questions.
-The suggested changes were incorporated, and the survey instrument was online deployed using Google forms (English version) and Tencent questionnaire (Chinese version).
-The data were collected from September 2021 to April 2022 and we received 107 responses.
-The manual review revealed that eight responses were incomplete and we only considered 99 responses for the final data analysis.
+The piloting of the questionnaire is performed by inviting three external subject/domain experts.
+The experts' suggestions were mainly related to the overall design, and understandability of the survey questions.
+The suggested changes were incorporated, and the survey instrument was finalized based on the authors' consensus (see Figure \ref{fig:Research Methodology}).
+The final survey instrument was online deployed using Google forms (English version) and Tencent questionnaire (Chinese version).
+The first two authors engaged with the data collection process, while the next co-authors frequently monitored/screened the participants' responses.
+The data collection process was started in September 2021 and ended up in April 2022 with initial 107 total responses.
+It should be noted, we provided the consensus details in the information sheet of the survey questionnaire \cite{replication} and only considered the agreed responses for further analysis.